Protection for you means protection for two+

 Vaccination Timeline

-Getting vaccinated is one of the best possible ways to protect you and your baby against disease during pregnancy and in the first few months after birth.
-Click the boxes below to learn about the vaccinations recommended in each trimester.
+Getting vaccinated during pregnancy helps protect you from serious illness while you're pregnant and also helps protect your baby in the first few months after birth, when they need it the most.
+Click the boxes below to learn which vaccines are recommended in each trimester.

 Pregnant Black woman relaxing on sofa with young daughter lovingly touching her pregnant belly